Kellyn Acosta

-Kellyn Kai Perry-Acosta (born July 24, 1995) is an American professional soccer player who plays as a midfielder for Major League Soccer club Los Angeles FC and the United States national team.
+Kellyn Kai Perry-Acosta (born July 24, 1995) is an American professional soccer player who plays as a midfielder for Major League Soccer club Chicago Fire.

 Early life

 Acosta was raised in Plano, Texas.
 His father is Japanese American while his mother is African American.
-Acosta's paternal grandmother is Japanese, and the surname Acosta comes from his Mexican paternal step-father.
+Acosta's paternal grandmother is Japanese, and the surname Acosta comes from his Mexican paternal step-grandfather.
 Plano was an overwhelmingly white city when he was growing up.
-In his predominantly white neighborhood, Acosta said in 2022 he long tried to hide any evidence of his Japanese roots in order to blend in to avoid bullying or any confused stares at his multiethnic family.
-“I wanted to fit in so bad there were times my Asian grandma would have to pick me up and park around the corner,” he told NBC News.
-“It was so puzzling for some and I kind of got made fun of for it.”
+In his predominantly white neighborhood, Acosta said in 2022 that he had long tried to hide any evidence of his Japanese roots in order to blend in and avoid bullying or any confused stares at his multiethnic family.
+"I wanted to fit in so bad there were times my Asian grandma would have to pick me up and park around the corner," he told NBC News.
+"It was so puzzling for some and I kind of got made fun of for it."